 Figure 6.16.3.2-1: EE information subscribe/unsubscribe at EBF.

-0. EBF gets performance counters and energy consumption from OAM as described in clause 6.16.3.1, and calculates EE KPIs.
+0. EBF gets performance counters and energy consumption from OAM as described in clause 6.16.3.1 and calculates EE KPIs based on measurements defined in Table 6.16.3.1.

-Editor's note: The details of EE KPI calculation are FFS.

 1. In steps 1a-1b, the EBF service consumer subscribes to or cancels subscription to EE information by invoking the Nebf_EEInfoSubscription_Subcribe/Nebf_EEInfoSubscription_Unsubscribe service operation.

 If EBF service consumer is subscribed to EE information, the EBF notifies the EBF service consumer with the EE information by invoking Nebf_EEInfoSubscription_Notify service operation.